hack-technicolor/hack-technicolor/docs/index.md

 We conventionally define three different *Types*.
 This is to make the rooting process simpler.

-### Key Points

-- Type 1 is not directly rootable so load Type 2  then root other bank
-- Type 2 directly rootable
-- Type 3 has more complicated process to load Type 2
-- Type ??? is unknown

 See the [README](https://github.com/kevdagoat/hack-technicolor/blob/master/README.md) for more info